snowplow-archive/snowplow.github.com/_posts/2015-11-04-snowplow-objective-c-tracker-0.6.0-released.md

 [subject setGeoLongitude:-123.123]
 {% endhighlight %}

-The context will now be automatically added to all of your events.
+The context will then be automatically added to all of your events.

 <h2><a name="ios-9.0">4. iOS 9.0 and XCode 7 changes</a></h2>

-With the release of iOS 9.0 several parts of the Tracker have had to be updated to keep everything running smoothly:
+With the release of iOS 9.0 several parts of the Tracker have been updated to keep everything running smoothly:

-* Forcing the use of HTTPS for anyone detected to be running iOS 9.0 in keeping with the [security rules][9.0-release-notes]. ([#231][231])
 * Have removed the ability to use OpenIDFA under iOS 9.0+ (still functional for older versions) ([#175][175])

 With the release of XCode 7+ we have also had to instrument several other changes: